lotfiferaga/lotfiferaga/README.md

 # Hello There! 👋

-I am a dedicated Data Engineer with a focus on BI and data processing.
+I am a dedicated Data Developer with a focus on BI and data processing.
 My expertise spans a variety of technologies and tools, enabling me to design and implement efficient data solutions.
 Here are some of my key skills:

 ## Skills